TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

-We can ask the question: what is the least squares solution of minimal length?
+We can ask the question: what is the least squares solution *of minimal length*?

 For this low-dimensional problem we can draw a picture.

-:::{figure}  Images/Fig-LeastSquares-NonUnique2D.svg
+:::{figure} Images/Fig-LeastSquares-SmallestLS.svg
-:name: Fig:LeastSquares:NonUnique2D
+:name: Fig:LeastSquares:SmallestLS

+Smallest least squares solution
 :::